LUWIZ

 Structured dataNone or OrganizationFAQPage, Product, HowTo

 Finally, structured data.
 The FAQPage schema is a strong signal for AI Overviews: it delivers question-answer pairs ready to be cited.
 For a SaaS, add Product and SoftwareApplication so the AI understands what you sell, to whom, and at what price.
-This technical foundation conditions everything that follows.
-Without it, the best content remains unreadable to machines.
+This technical base conditions everything that follows.
+Without it, the best content stays unreadable to machines.

 Off-site mentions, the real citation lever

-AI citation isn't won with your site alone.
-It is won above all where the models trained: the conversation and reference spaces of the web.
+AI citations aren't won with your site alone.
+They're won mostly where the models trained: the web's conversation and reference spaces.

 This is the most counterintuitive finding in GEO, and the most important for a SaaS.
-An Ahrefs analysis covering 200,000 domains (December 2025) shows that off-site brand mentions correlate more strongly with AI citations than domain authority.
-Domain Rating shows a correlation of only 0.266, while some off-site sources climb far above that.
+An Ahrefs analysis of 200,000 domains (December 2025) shows that off-site brand mentions correlate more strongly with AI citations than domain authority.
+Domain Rating shows a correlation of just 0.266, while some off-site sources climb well above.

 47.9%